Skip to main content

 tip

-If the deploy job fails, it is likely that Node Autoprovisioning (NAP) is still provisioning a new node for the cluster.
+If the deploy job fails, it is likely that Node Autoprovisioning (NAP) is taking a bit longer than usual to provision a new node for the cluster.
 Try clicking the "Re-run" button at the top of the page to re-run the deploy workflow job.

 With AKS Automated Deployments, every time you push application code changes to your GitHub repository, the GitHub Action workflow will automatically build and deploy your application to your AKS cluster.
 This is a great way to automate the deployment process and ensure that your applications are always up-to-date!